cyrus-and/chrome-remote-interface/README.md

   `'Network.requestWillBeSent'`).
 - `params`: an object containing the payload.

-Refer to the [Remote Debugging Protocol specifications][rdb] for more information.
+Refer to the [Remote Debugging Protocol specifications][rdp] for more information.

 For example: